Andrew Todd

 Professor Todd's research spans several topics: (1) perspective taking, empathy, and mental state reasoning; (2) cognitive processes underlying social categorization, evaluation, inference, and judgment; and (3) stereotyping, prejudice, and discrimination based on race and other social categories (e.g., age, gender).

 In a primary line of research, he explores how perceiver-based factors (e.g., incidental emotions), target-based factors (e.g., group membership), and contextual factors (e.g., time pressure) influence the ability to intuit what other people see, know, want, and believe.
-He also examines how actively considering other people's mental states (e.g., their thoughts, feelings, and other subjective experiences) affects the subtle biases that pervade intergroup encounters and social judgment more generally.
+He also examines how actively considering other people's mental states (e.g., their thoughts, feelings, and other subjective experiences) affects the subtle biases that pervade intergroup encounters and social inference more generally.
 In other work, he studies how spontaneously activated mental processes interact with more deliberately enacted processes to guide people's impressions of others.
-He’s particularly interested in how a greater understanding of these processes can inform social issues (e.g., intergroup relations, diversity management).
+He's particularly interested in how a greater understanding of these processes can inform social issues (e.g., intergroup relations, diversity management).

-Selected Publications
+Publications

-Wang, Y. A., Simpson, A. J., & Todd, A. R. (in press).
+Wang, Y. A., Simpson, A. J., & Todd, A. R. (2023).
 Egocentric anchoring-and-adjustment underlies social inferences about known others varying in similarity and familiarity.
-Journal of Experimental Psychology: General
+Journal of Experimental Psychology: General, 152, 1011-1029.

 Hutchings, R. J., Simpson, A. J., Sherman, J. W., & Todd, A. R. (2021).
 Perspective taking reduces intergroup bias in visual representations of faces.
 Cognition, 214, 104808.